apolloleagueau/blog/src/pages/index.md

         availability.
     - image: /img/coffee-gear.png
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every tasyour first french press, you’ll find a gadget to fall in love with in our shop.
+        We ofwee wee wewe weweweench press, you’ll find a gadget to fall in love with in our shop.
     - image: /img/tutorials.png
       text: >